Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 > Let the installation **FINISH** prior to starting the following sections.

 ### <p align="center"> ![Creating a Clean Stock New Vegas Folder](https://github.com/user-attachments/assets/01abbcf8-4205-4629-a692-f97596b62d5b) </p>
-> :::tip Completely Self-Contained
+> :::tip Self-Contained
-> This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+> This process facilitates the creation of a **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
 >
-> **SKIP** step 1 if you have never played or modded this installation of Fallout 3 or Fallout: New Vegas before.
+> **SKIP** step 2 if you have never played or modded Fallout 3 or Fallout: New Vegas before.

 > :::important Important Instructions
 > These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.